d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 label likelihood ratios $q(y)/p(y)$.
 One nice thing about label shift is that if we have a reasonably good model
-(on the source distribution)
+(on the source distribution),
-then we can get consistent estimates of these weights without ever having to deal with the ambient dimension In deep learning, the inputs tend to be high-dimensional objects like images, while the labels are often simpler objects like categories.
+then we can get consistent estimates of these weights without ever having to deal with the ambient dimension.
+In deep learning, the inputs tend to be high-dimensional objects like images, while the labels are often simpler objects like categories.